laudebugs/create-turso-db-branch/Readme.md

 #### `auth-token-authorization` - Authorization for the new auth token

 This input is only used if `create-auth-token` is set to `true`.
 This input specifies the permissions for the new auth token.
 The permissions can be `read-only` or `read-write`.
+[Read more on Turso Auth Tokens here](https://docs.turso.tech/sdk/authentication#auth-tokens)

 #### `auth-token-expiration` - Expiry for the new auth token